-SPARCS is a unique opportunity designed to ignite enthusiasm for computer science among young women and people of other gender identities under-represented in STEM.* Designed for Grade 9 and 10 students with little to no exposure to computer science, this workshop brings participants together from across Canada to explore the field and grow their skills with fun, hands-on activities.
+SPARCS is a unique opportunity designed to ignite enthusiasm for computer science among people of gender identities under-represented in computer science.* Designed for Grade 9 and 10 students with little to no exposure to computer science, this workshop brings participants together from across Canada to explore the field and grow their skills with fun, hands-on activities.
 Participants learn that computer science is about much more than using and programming computers.

 This week-long immersive workshop will be held at the University of Waterloo and participants will have the opportunity to learn through lectures, labs, and hands-on activities that typically investigate ideas demonstrating the breadth of computer science.
 Sessions may include introductions to cryptography, Bioinformatics, quantum computing, graphics, human-computer interaction and hardware.
 All sessions are led by university professors and graduate students.

 This workshop is for people with gender identities under-represented in computer science including young women, non-binary and trans folk.
 Applicants must be in Grade 9 or 10, have an interest in mathematics, and must currently attend a Canadian high school or middle school.
 Participants should not have attended a similar workshop.

 The workshop will take place at the University of Waterloo campus from Sunday, May 12 to Friday, May 17, 2024.